-- Immunoglobulin A (IgA) deficiencies—Rabies immune globulin may cause an allergic reaction to occur
+- Immunoglobulin A (IgA) deficiencies—Rabies immune globulin may cause an allergic reaction to occur.

 This section provides information on the proper use of a number of products that contain rabies immune globulin.
 It may not be specific to HyperRAB S/D. Please read with care.

-HyperRAB S/D Side Effects
+HyperRAB S/D side effects

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Some side effects may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

-- pain, soreness, tenderness, or stiffness of the muscles at the place(s) of injection—may last for several hours after the injection(s)
+- pain, soreness, tenderness, or stiffness at the injection site

 Other side effects not listed may also occur in some patients.
 If you notice any other effects, check with your healthcare professional.